Department of National Defence (Canada): Assistant Deputy Minister (Policy)

-The Assistant Deputy Minister (Policy), referred to as ADM(POL), oversees defence policy proceedings, developments, and support for the department and the Canadian Armed Forces.
+The Assistant Deputy Minister (Policy), referred to as ADM(Pol), oversees defence policy proceedings, developments, and support for the department and the Canadian Armed Forces.
 The position has been held by Peter Hammerschmidt since 2017 and he reports directly to the Minister of National Defence.

 Assistant Deputy Minister (Finance)

-The Assistant Deputy Minister (Finance), referred to as ADM(FIN) or Chief Financial Officer, oversees all financial dealings within the department including but not limited to financial management, budget approvals, financial reallocation, and financial support.
+The Assistant Deputy Minister (Finance), referred to as ADM(Fin) or Chief Financial Officer, oversees all financial dealings within the department including but not limited to financial management, budget approvals, financial reallocation, and financial support.
 The position has been held by Cheri Crosby since 2019 and she reports directly to the Minister of National Defence.

-Assistant Deputy Minister (Material)
+Assistant Deputy Minister (Materiel)

-The Assistant Deputy Minister (Material), referred to as ADM(MAT), oversees all Material acquisitions and service that are needed by the department or Canadian Armed Forces.
-The position has been held by Troy Crosby since 2019 and he reports directly to the Minister of National Defence.
+The Assistant Deputy Minister (Materiel), referred to as ADM(Mat), oversees all Materiel acquisitions and service that are needed by the department or Canadian Armed Forces.
+The position has been held by Nancy Tremblay since July 2024 and ADM(Mat) is accountable to the Deputy Minister of National Defence.